 Conclusion & Future Work

 However, much more features can be added to our simple chat application.
-Such as group messages, online-offline feature, guaranteed message delivery, temporary message storage at a separate server, load balancing, and much more that we discussed with the proposed architecture.
+Such as group messages, online-offline features, guaranteed message delivery, temporary message storage at a separate server, load balancing, and much more that we discussed with the proposed architecture.
 Firebase can also be used for building a real-time chat application, which internally uses the concept of Web sockets.

 - Websockets API